Laptop Black Screen: Complete Troubleshooting Guide

 Dell Laptops

-Common issue: NVIDIA Optimus graphics switching
+Dell laptops with NVIDIA Optimus graphics switching have issues:

 - Boot into Safe Mode